sarang-gupta/traceroute/data/README.md

   - usplaces.csv and worldplaces.csv: CSV versions of tables used to convert city names to latitude and longitude

+  - faq.txt: Text version of the FAQ that once appeared on the Sarangworld Traceroute Project site.
+It is no longer necessarily accurate.

   - missing-codes.txt: A handful of codes that should be in codecity.csv, but aren't.
 Since I am reproducing existing files, I didn't want to add them manually, especially since there may be a